department-of-veterans-affairs/vagov-content/pages/life-insurance/plans.md

 **Available on:**

+- All programs except those that start with "K"

 - This insurance can only be purchased when a Modified Life policy reduces by half (50%) on your 65th or 70th birthday.
-- Available on all programs except those that start with "K"